irmtou/SpeechTranslationSynthesis/README.md

 SDSU's Artificial Intelligence Club Group Project Spring 2024 semester

-This is a Gradio-based demo that performs speech-to-speech translation.
+This isa Gradio-based demo that performs speech-to-speech translation.
 It uses the Whisper model for speech-to-text transcription, the `translate` library for translation, and the Coqui TTS model for text-to-speech synthesis.

 ## Features
 - Transcribe speech from an audio file or microphone input